alpiepho/scoreboard_tn2/README.md

 Then see INSTALL instructions below.

+WARNING: this app still works locally, but the server app was disabled as of 1/14/2024.

 ## SYSTEM OVERVIEW

 This application is part of a system that expands the typical scoring keeping phone application.